rtrader58/AZ-140T00v2-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktops-LOD/AZ-140T00 Lab 7 Errata.md

 If the time sync failed on the VM because the change was too large.
 Manually changed the date/time to current date/time  <br>

-## Lab 7 – Create custom session host images by using image templates

 ### Exercise 1: Create custom session host images by using image templates

 Task 1: Create a user-assigned managed identity <br>